BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     The medieval French built beautiful cathedrals.
     Cathedrals are physical reifications of abstract cultural motifs.
-    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".
-(TODO: citation) It's also a metaphor for what's always happening in a culture.
+    Joseph Campbell called such things "the hieratic pantomime, making visible on earth the forms of heaven".
+(TODO: citation)
+    It's also a metaphor for what's always happening in a culture.
     Cultures aim to convert the raw materials of human effort into refined edifices in physical, intellectual, and emotional space.
 </p>